Whether or not your child needs cataract surgery will largely depend on whether their vision is affected.

 Occlusion therapy aims to improve vision in the weaker eye by forcing the brain to recognise the visual signals from that eye, which it may have been ignoring previously.

-Without treatment, most children with unilateral cataract won't be able to develop good vision in their operated eye.
+Without treatment, most children with unilateral cataract will not be able to develop good vision in their operated eye.

 Orthoptists are hospital-based specialists who are often described as physiotherapists for the eye.
 They assess visual function.